tharakadesilva/nixos-config/README.md

 This is my NixOS configuration.
 If you want to create your own, check out [dustinlyons/nixos-config](https://github.com/dustinlyons/nixos-config) which was used as a template for this configuration.

+## Prerequisites

+If this is a fresh install, you need to restart the machine.

 ## Installing

 ### 1. Install dependencies